-Plan India will implement majority of its projects directly or in close collaboration with: community-based peer networks, alliances such as the White Ribbon Alliance, and government programmes and organisations such as NITI Aayog.
-Each project will be led by a project manager who will be responsible for ensuring project delivery on the agreed outputs and outcomes as defined in a performance matrix as well as timely utilisation of budgets.
-The project manager will work under the overall framework of the thematic area and will contribute towards the key interventions and result areas of the thematic areas.
-We will strive for increase programme efficiency through better governance, financing, staffing and management informed by reliable and accessible evidence and research.
+Plan India will implement majority of its projects directly or in close collaboration with: community- based peer networks, alliances such as the White Ribbon Alliance, and government programmes and organisations such as NITI Aayog.
+Each project will be led by a Project Lead who will be responsible for ensuring project delivery on the agreed outputs and outcomes as defined in a performance matrix as well as timely utilisation of budgets.
+The Project Lead will work under the overall framework of the thematic area and will contribute towards the key interventions and result areas of the thematic areas.
+We will strive for increase programme efficiency through better use of technology and automation, governance, financing, staffing and management informed by reliable and accessible evidence and research while focusing on the environmental sustainability.
 In line with CSP-IV achievement, we will aim at programme and financial effectiveness by ensuring our administration costs are not more than 20 percent of the programme costs.